Academic Catalog

 Crosslisting: ASTR 125.

-PHYS 126 - Principles of Physics II (4 Credit Hours)
+PHYS 126 - Physics II: Mechanics, Fluids, and Heat (4 Credit Hours)

-This course is designed to provide a thorough quantitative understanding of the principles of physics and its approach toward investigating natural phenomena and the universe around us.
-This calculus-based sequence is primarily designed for those interested in physics, astronomy and pre-engineering.
-This course satisfies the quantitative reasoning requirement and is also appropriate for those majoring in other physical sciences (see also Physics 121-122).
-Topics include Newtonian mechanics, vibrations, fluids, and thermal physics.
+The second course in a calculus-based sequence primarily designed for those interested in physics, astronomy, and engineering.
+This course quantitatively explores the principles of physics and its approach toward investigating natural phenomena and the universe around us.
+Topics include Newtonian mechanics and dynamics, vibrations, fluids, and thermal physics.
 Three lectures and one three-hour laboratory each week.

-PHYS 127 - Principles of Physics III (4 Credit Hours)
+PHYS 127 - Physics III: Electricity, Magnetism, Waves, and Optics (4 Credit Hours)

 PHYS 199 - Introductory Topics in Physics (1-4 Credit Hours)